liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/02-results-behavior.markdown

 ![Figure 3: Bookmarks Entries summaries show the title and the URL.](../../../images/search-results-bookmark.png)

-The asset developer determines which fields are summary-enabled, but there's logic invoked at search time that determines precisely which part of the summary fields to display.
+The asset developer determines which fields are summary-enabled, but there's logic invoked at search time that determines precisely the part of the summary fields to display.
 For example, a `content` field can have a lot of text, but the summary doesn't show it all.
-Instead, it shows just a snippet of the field's text.
+Instead, it shows a snippet of the field's text.
 If the keyword searched for is present in the summary field, that portion of the field is used in the summary.
 In addition, the matching keyword is highlighted in the summary.